-ICU nurse finds inspiration in Stephen Curry’s catchphrase
+ICU nurse finds inspiration in Curry’s motivational verse

 “It really uplifted a lot of folks, like all the other nurses, the other staff members, everyone got a lot of joy out of that,” Delaney shared of that call with the two-time MVP.
 “People told me, they actually said that helped boost morale around here a lot, and it got us a lot of donations.
 And, it got us a lot of donations.
 It got us a lot of face masks, a lot of surgical masks, it got us a lot of food.
 And enough food that we were able to share with everyone in the hospital. … Everyone got to feel loved and feel appreciated because everyone is putting their lives on the line, not just the ICU nurses.”

-The 28-year-old Delaney moved to the music upon reaching her courtside seat across from the Warriors bench before tipoff.
+The 28-year-old Delaney moved to the music upon reaching her seat across from the Warriors bench before tipoff.

 She and Crowley cheered when Curry was introduced.